raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

 function findWith(predicate, list) {
   for (const element of list) {
     if (predicate(element)) {
-      return true;
+      return element;
     }
   }

-  return false;
 }
 {% endhighlight %}

 `findWith` applies a predicate function to lazily find the first value that evaluates truthily.
 Unfortunately, while `findWith` is lazy, its argument is evaluated eagerly, as we mentioned above.
-So let's say we want to find the first number in a list that is a palindrome:
+So let's say we want to find the first number in a list that is greater than `99` and is a palindrome:

 {% highlight javascript %}
 function isPalindromic(number) {